-Strong, white, sharp.... all of these describe a puppy's teeth.
+Strong, white, sharp.... all of these describe your puppy's teeth.

-Care for them properly and those descriptions will be just as accurate when your dog is 10 years old as they are when he's 10 weeks old!
+If you care for them properly those descriptions will be as accurate when Fido is 10 years old as they are when he's 10 weeks old!

-But if you don't take good care of Fido's teeth, he could eventually end up with dental problems such as tartar build-up, cavities, abscesses, tooth-loss etc.
+But if you don't take good care of your dog's teeth, he could eventually end up with dental problems such as tartar build-up, cavities, abscesses, tooth-loss etc.